3/3/2030

 Juho was snapped out of his thoughts, cursed under his breath.
 What else is that sound?
 He adjusted his glasses, then went to the window and peered through the glass.

 It looks like chaos has formed outside.
 He can faintly hear someone screaming, desperate cries faintly reaching him even though he's on the seventh floor.
-If help was coming, he sure that it didn't sound like it.
+If help was coming, he was sure that it didn't sound like it.

 In a split second, his eyes caught something moving among the blurry crowd, a single figure whose movements looked unnaturally smooth.

 Juho's body tensed, a frown forming on his forehead as his mind struggled to process the bloody scene before him.
-"What the...?" he muttered, his heart quickening.
+"What the...?" he muttered with a shaky voice, his heart quickening.
 Was that the same person who appeared on television?
-Would they notice him next?

 They tilted their head slightly, their gaze cold and sharp.
 Though it was unclear, a faint grin was visible on their lips.
-They turned toward his location and walked, their footsteps unhurried as if taunting him.

-With a careful motion, he stiffly shifted his position to sit on the floor.
-This was more serious than he had thought, he needed to find a way out, he couldn't just stand here and wait for danger to come to him.
+Honestly, he didn't expect this to be more serious than he thought...
+Maybe he had to find a way out, he couldn't just stand here and wait for danger to come to him.

-He stared at the phone in his hands, his mind racing as the realization hit him.
+Juho went to stared at the phone in his hands, his mind racing as the realization hit him.
 The events before him, the chaos outside, the sirens, even the figure in the black hood, were familiar.
 He was sure about it.

-They matched the opening chapter of Villain Overkill.
+They matched the opening chapter of Villain Overkill...
 This wasn't just a random attack, it was right out of a story.

-Juho closed his eyes to think about the absurdity of the situation.
-Wasn't the protagonist of Villain Overkill also someone who read a novel that became, just like what was happening now?
-In other words, was he reading a novel about someone else who read a novel that also became reality?
+He closed his eyes to think about the absurdity of the situation.
+Wait, wasn't the protagonist of Villain Overkill also someone who read a novel that became "reality", just like what was happening now?

 He become more confused by the words that seemed to be spinning around in his head.
 The idea was so ridiculous, he didn't know whether to laugh or cry